Mattress removal, disposal, and recycling

 Craigslist is a popular classified online posting website and is available in nearly every city in the United States.
 It is fairly easy to post an ad in your local area for free by offering to sell your gently used mattress and anyone interested in buying can get in touch with you through the site.
 Make sure to take an attractive picture to entice buyers and make sure you have someone with you when the customer visits for safety!

 Facebook Marketplace is another great way to post your mattress or other furniture items for sale.
 On Marketplace, you can find local people looking to buy a used mattress at a cheaper cost than purchasing a brand new one.
 You can also make the post public and it will be seen by others in your area and in your larger network of mutual friends and family.
 Make sure to upload a nice picture and respond quickly for faster selling.

 Letgo is a mobile app that you can quickly post an image of your mattress and how much you want for it and it will be shown to people in your area that have this application.
 You can message back and forth thru the app and agree upon a final price and meeting location.
 LetGo allows you to connect your Facebook and Google accounts so that anything you post will also be posted to your personal profile.
 This will also show up in your Facebook Marketplace profile.

 When considering whether to sell your old mattress or donate it, it’s best to follow the Golden Rule.
 If you wouldn’t want to sleep on it, then it’s likely not good enough for anyone else either.
-If it has bed bugs it needs to be destroyed, not given away or sold.
-Your best bet may simply be professional mattress disposal.
+If your mattress has bed bugs then it needs to be destroyed, not given away or sold.
+If you need help getting rid of your mattress, your best bet may be hiring a qualified mattress disposal professional.

 OPTION 4: Give Your Mattress Away